WebOfTrustInfo/self-sovereign-identity/ThePathToSelf-SovereignIdentity.md

 Microsoft’s Passport (1999) initiative was one of the first.
 It imagined _federated identity_, which allowed users to utilize the same identity on multiple sites.
 However, it put Microsoft at the center of the federation, which made it almost as centralized as traditional authorities.

 In response Sun Microsoft organized the Liberty Alliance  (2001).
-They resisted the idea of centralized authority, instead creating a "true" federation, but the result was instaed an oligarchy: the power of centralized authority was now divided among several powerful entities.
+They resisted the idea of centralized authority, instead creating a "true" federation, but the result was instead an oligarchy: the power of centralized authority was now divided among several powerful entities.

 Federation improved on the problem of balkanization: users could wander from site to site under the system.
 However, each individual site remained an authority.